 Glendale Motorcycle Accident Attorneys

-The Glendale auto accident attorneys at Aghabegian & Associates, PC are committed to protecting your rights, including your right to justice and a fair recovery.
-With over three decades of combined experience, we have successfully secured more than $100 million on behalf of our clients; our team is ready to fight for you.
+The Glendale motorcycle accident attorneys at Aghabegian & Associates, PC are committed to protecting your rights, including your right to justice and a fair recovery.
+With over 40 years of combined experience, we have successfully secured $125 million on behalf of our clients; our team is ready to fight for you.

 Some of the most common causes of motorcycle accidents include:

-- Speeding, following too closely, and other unsafe/illegal driving behaviors
+- Speeding, following too closely, and other unsafe or illegal driving behaviors

 - Side-swiping motorcyclists when changing lanes